hishampaloli/hishampaloli/README.md

 - 👋 Hi, I’m @hishampaloli 😄
 - 👀 I’m interested in web development 🥳
-- 🌱 I’m currently learning in 12th(but never look into school stuffs 🙈... so i am really learning fullstack(mern), DataStructures, etc 🤘🏻💪🏻🤘🏻);
-- 💞️ I’m looking to collaborate on with your projects(web dev);
+- 🌱 I am a self-taught developer who loves to solve problems digitally with top notch technologies.
+I am specialised in web technologies, curious to learn more about developing scalable distributed systems, and cares about writing readable as well as maintainable code.
-- 📫 reach me at hishampaloli786@gmail.com or DM at hisham_freestyler in Instagaram☹️.
+- 📫 reach me at hishampaloli786@gmail.com or DM at hisham_freestyler in Instagaram :)

 <!---
 hishampaloli/hishampaloli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.